Gray Two-moment Neutrino Transport: Comprehensive Tests and Improvements for Supernova Simulations

-Grey transport is significantly less computationally expensive than energy-dependent neutrino transport, which is an advantage if one wants to perform systematic studies.
-In this work, we develop a grey moment scheme, based on methods commonly used in the binary merger literature \citep{Foucart:2015vpa,Foucart:2016rxm}, and compare our results to fully energy-dependent neutrino transport.
-By comparing our grey scheme to a more sophisticated method, we improve several aspects of the original grey transport and achieve good overall agreement between the two approaches.
-We start by implementing the energy-integrated neutrino transport suggested by \cite{Foucart:2015vpa} and \cite{Foucart:2016rxm} into FLASH.
-We then test its accuracy and suggest specific changes based on our test results.
+Gray transport is significantly less computationally expensive than energy-dependent neutrino transport, which is an advantage if one wants to perform systematic studies.
+In this work we develop a gray moment scheme, based on methods commonly used in the binary merger literature \citep{Foucart:2015vpa,Foucart:2016rxm}, and compare our results to fully energy-dependent neutrino transport.
+By comparing our gray scheme to a more sophisticated method, we were able to improve several aspects of the original gray transport and achieve good overall agreement between the two approaches.
+We started by implementing the energy-integrated neutrino transport suggested by \cite{Foucart:2015vpa} and \cite{Foucart:2016rxm} into FLASH.
+We then tested its accuracy, and suggest specific changes based on our test results.

-This paper is organised as follows: We first briefly describe the current version of FLASH in section~\ref{sec:flash}.
-In section~\ref{sec:mom} we summarise the neutrino transport problem and the method described by \cite{Foucart:2016rxm}.
-We present numerical tests of our implementation of the neutrino transport scheme from \cite{Foucart:2016rxm} in section~\ref{sec:fouc}.
-In section~\ref{sec:impr} we present the changes we propose to the original transport scheme.
-Towards the end of section~\ref{sec:impr} we present the same tests we initially performed for the scheme \cite{Foucart:2016rxm} for our modified method.
-We then describe the results from several two-dimensional (2D) test simulations in \ref{sec:2dcomp}.
-In section~\ref{sec:multim} we present the gravitational waves (GWs) and neutrino signals from a simulation utilising our grey scheme and compare the results to signals from a corresponding simulation with energy-dependent transport.
-In section~\ref{sec:performance} we discuss the performance of the grey transport, compared to the energy-dependent transport.
-Finally, in section~\ref{sec:con} we summarise our findings and present our conclusions.
+This paper is organized as follows.
+We first briefly describe the current version of FLASH in Sect.~\ref{sec:flash}.
+In Sect.~\ref{sec:mom} we summarize the neutrino transport problem and the method described by \cite{Foucart:2016rxm}.
+We present numerical tests of our implementation of the neutrino transport scheme from \cite{Foucart:2016rxm} in Sect.~\ref{sec:fouc}.
+In Sect.~\ref{sec:impr} we present the changes we propose to the original transport scheme.
+Toward the end of Sect.~\ref{sec:impr} we present the same tests we initially performed for the scheme \cite{Foucart:2016rxm} for our modified method.
+We then describe the results from several two-dimensional (2D) test simulations in Sect. \ref{sec:2dcomp}.
+In Sect.~\ref{sec:multim} we present the gravitational waves (GWs) and neutrino signals from a simulation utilizing our gray scheme and compare the results to signals from a corresponding simulation with energy-dependent transport.
+In Sect.~\ref{sec:performance} we discuss the performance of the gray transport, compared to the energy-dependent transport.
+Finally, in Sect.~\ref{sec:con} we summarize our findings and present our conclusions.